leafqycc/leafqycc/README.md

-## Hi👋 My name is leafqycc, and I am currently studying computer science and technology at Sichuan University
+## Hi👋 I am leafqycc, currently studying computer science and technology at Sichuan University

 ### About me: